mscherer/ansible-role-httpd/README.md

 Administrators wishing to use mod_speling can juse use `use_mod_speling: True` in the definition of the vhost.

+## Security settings

+By default, several HTTP headers are set to protect the website.
+There is currently no way to disable them, but this will be added if needed.
+The current settings are:

+- Content-Security-Policy, set to "frame-ancestors 'none'"
+- X-Frame-Options, set to DENY
+- X-Content-Type-Options: nosniff

+See https://wiki.mozilla.org/Security/Guidelines/Web_Security for more information.

 # Extend the role

 In order to compose more complex roles by combining (and using depends), the installed configuration also